ArmanMarzban/MJAHMADEE/README.md

 ### In this mini project, the following has been done:
 In code *RL_Wumpus_world_problem*, using the **RL** (Reinforcement Learning) model, the **"Wumpus_world_problem"** problem has been investigated and solved using **Q-Learning** and **DeeP Q-Learning** algorithms.

+Finally, in the 📁Midterm and 📁Final-exam folders, the exam codes of the learned items are placed.

+**🌺Thank you for your attention! 🌺**